ansible/ansible/CONTRIBUTING.md

 while code in modules must run under Python 2.4 or higher.
 Please also use a 4-space indent and no tabs.

+Tip: To easily run from a checkout, source "./hacking/env-setup" and that's it -- no install required.
+You're now live!

 Reporting A Bug
 ---------------